Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 habb is built for that buyer.
 The seed is single-origin Ethiopian, from one farm cooperative in the Bale and Arsi highlands of Oromia.
 The press is cold (under 60°C) and solvent-free.
 The facility is halal- and OU Kosher-certified at the production level.
 Every bottle ships with a card showing the lab numbers for the specific batch you received — measured by HPLC-UV on the fixed oil, the conservative method that reflects what's actually in the bottle.
 Why the lab method matters.

-What that means in practice: a Sunnah-aligned bottle isn't necessarily the one with the loudest "blessed" or "prophetic" branding.
+What that means in practice: a heritage-aligned bottle isn't the one with the loudest "blessed" or "prophetic" branding.
 It's the one whose process is transparent, whose facility is certified, whose seed is traceable, and whose oil can be verified for the bottle in your hand.
 Strength claims and "X5" multipliers do not substitute for traceability.
 Why the strongest oil isn't always the best.

 i.